eraofchaos/eraofchaos.github.io/artifacts/Ring of Flares.md

 ---
 title: "Artifacts - Archmage's Codex - Ring of Flares"
 permalink: /artifacts/Ring of Flares/
-excerpt: "Archmage's Codex - Ring of Flares.
+excerpt: "Era of Chaos  Archmage's Codex - Ring of Flares.
 A ring with magic flowing on its surface.
 One of the Archmage's Codex."
 last_modified_at: 2021-03-18
 locale: en
 ref: "Ring of Flares.md"